Deputies arrest man with 900 fentanyl pills and a handgun near Camp Hope

 Dec.
 22—Spokane Valley sheriff's deputies arrested a Camp Hope resident carrying more than 900 fentanyl pills, 23 grams of methamphetamine and a handgun earlier this month, the Spokane County Sheriff's Office said in a release on Wednesday.

-Two additional handguns, as well as stolen credit cards and stolen property, were also recovered from the man's vehicle.
+Two additional handguns, as well as stolen credit cards and stolen clothing, were also recovered from the man's vehicle.

 Gavin B. Barrett, 20, was booked into the Spokane County Jail on suspicion of possession of a controlled substance with intent to deliver and a concealed firearm violation.